cybercongress/cybercongress/blog/releases/gol-rules/game-of-links.tex.md

 where $f(x)$ is the Genesis supply of CYBs allocated to takeoff donors, $x$ is the ATOMs donated during the takeoff donation round.

 The development of the project has been done thanks to donations from 10 people. ~3200 ETH has been spent during the last 3 years of development.
 For those donations, at least 4% of CYB tokens are allocated to them via the means of THC tokens from cyber/~Congress .
 To protect the seed donators their share will be defined accordingly to the amount donated during the takeoff round.
-The funding round curve (green curve) defines the allocation of up to 6% of CYB tokens for takeoff participants.
-If the takeoff round gets 600k ATOMs than seed donators (orange curve) get 4% of CYB supply via the means of THC tokens, and takeoff participants will get 6% of CYB tokens.
+The donations round curve (green curve) defines the allocation of up to 6% of CYB tokens for takeoff participants.
+If the takeoff round gets 600k ATOMs than seed donators (blue curve)  and cyber\Congress (orange dotted curve) get 4% of CYB supply per group via the means of THC tokens, and takeoff participants will get 6% of CYB tokens.
 If nothing has been donated the remaining CYB tokens are allocated to cyber\~Congress and distributed to seed donators and cyber\~Congress proportionally.

 ![takeoff-distribution](takeoff_allocation.png)